ComunidadAylas/PackSquash/docs/wiki/Options-files.md

 audio, `0.0` (quality factor) for mono audio

-The metric to use as a target for the specified bitrate control mode when trancoding.
+The metric to use as a target for the specified bitrate control mode when transcoding.
 Depending on the [selected bitrate control mode](#bitrate_control_mode), this will be interpreted as a quality factor, average bitrate, approximate bitrate, or maximum bitrate.